WLowe10/whop-raycast/README.md

 # whop-raycast

-Simple Raycast extension to interact with Whop.
+Raycast extension to interact with Whop.